Reverse etch on clear mylar for artist Ehryn Torrell. Part of the packaging for a small run of artist multiple lathe-cut LP’s.

 This dramatic etch turned an inexpensive humidor into a high-end gift.
 Here’s an example of a great selection of material, where a light etch was able to etch the paint without burning the wood under it.

 This laser etched poster turned out great.
 The paint was removed with a raster etch revealing the fibers of the paper underneath.

 These painted etch wooden charms for the Drake Hotel came out really well.
 The wood was pre-treated with a non-toxic paint, and the graphics were etched through the paint on both sides revealing the wood.
-This is a great way to have short-run print quality graphics on art and design objects.

 This is a simple logo etch on a wooden handle.
 When the piece is bolted on it gives the door a distinct style, great for branding your space.